proycon/gecco/README.md

             - confusible.model
           confusible: [then,than]

+To list all available modules and the parameters they may take, run ``gecco --helpmodules``.

 Alternatively, the configuration can be done in Python directly, in which case the script will be the tool that exposes all functionality: